ilibarra/wordle_solver/README.md

 python daily.py -d american_5 --strategy posfreqcovar
 ```

-Assuming a guess BRINY query that into Wordle.
-Then you will get rules based on matches back, that you can input into the script
+Assuming as guess the word BRINY, then query that into Wordle.
+You will get rules based on matches to the word of the day, that you can use as input in the script (0 = no match, 1 = word match, 2 = position match).
+Additional, heatmaps with the visualization above will be saved in-out, so you can visualize the current options.
 ```
 python daily.py -g "BRINY" --rules "01000" -d american_5 --strategy posfreqcovar
 ```